 This is a research programme, which is mainly for Science and Engineering & Technology field.
 Integrated PhD is the 5 years dual degree course of master’s and PhD.
 Generally, the first two years, you need to study the master’s course (MSc or M.Tech).
 After that, you need to focus on the research work and core PhD Course for next three years.

 Eligibility Criteria for Integrated PhD

-Candidates those who want to appear in this course must have atleast three – year bachelor’s degree in their core subject.
-For an example – If a candidate is applying for the Joint M.Sc – PhD programme in Chemistry subject should have completed a bachelor’s degree in Chemistry.
+For this course, you must have atleast three - year bachelor’s degree in your core subject.
+For an example – If a candidate is applying for the Integrated PhD should have completed a bachelor’s degree in Chemistry.
 The aspirant should also have Maths at the 10 + 2 level.

 Note - Eligibility depends on the admitting institute’s guidelines.